joaolrpaulo/WorldEdit/documentation/README.md

 # Storage

 ## YAML
-YAML is a encoding format that makes data more readable by human beings, it was inspired in languages suchs as XML, Python, Perl, and Internet Message Protocol.
+YAML is a encoding format that makes data more readable by human beings, it was inspired in languages such as XML, Python, Perl, and Internet Message Protocol.
 It was created by Clark Evans, Brian Ingerson and Oren Ben-Kiki, by the year of 2000.

 YAML (pronounced as "yammel"), was designed with a very proper idea, that every data could be represented by a set of list, hashes, and simple values.
 YAML only uses unicode characters (UTF-8 and UTF-16)